Equal pay

 Dear New Yorkers,

-Unequal pay has undermined the fight for gender equality for generations.
-Women are often paid less for performing the same work, and jobs traditionally performed by women are undercompensated.
-As a result, many women find themselves in a cycle of unfair and inadequate pay throughout their working lives.
+In the workplace, as elsewhere, women are often treated unequally to men.
+A woman is often paid less for performing the same work that a man does.
+And jobs traditionally performed by women are often underpaid.
+As a result, many women find themselves in a cycle of unfairly low pay throughout their working lives.
+Being paid less can weaken a woman’s ability to provide for herself or her family, purchase a home, or save for retirement.

-Pay inequity has detrimental effects on a woman’s ability to provide for herself or her family, to purchase a home, or to save for retirement.
-In New York, women are paid on average 88 cents for every dollar paid to men.
-The pay gap is even more dramatic for women of color in our state.
-Black women are paid only 63 cents and Latina women only 56 cents for every dollar paid to white men.
-These dismaying statistics reflect a reality that must change.
+In New York, on average, women are paid 88 cents for each dollar paid to men.
+The pay gap is even worse for women of color: In New York, Black women are paid only 63 cents and Latina women receive only 56 cents for each dollar paid to white men.
+This reality must change.

 I am committed to fighting for pay equity in the workplace.
-This guidance highlights your rights under new and existing laws aimed at breaking the barriers that contribute to unequal pay and holding employers accountable when they violate the law.
+New York’s laws aim to remove the barriers to equal pay and hold employers accountable when they break the law.
+My office provides this guidance to help you understand your rights and be paid fairly for your hard work.

 Sincerely,